rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

     WHERE C
 ```

-in which $L$ is a list of epxression, $R$ is a relation, and $C$ is a condition.
+in which $L$ is a list of expression, $R$ is a relation, and $C$ is a condition.
 The meaning of any such expression is the same as that of the relational-algebra expression:

 $$\pi_L(\sigma_C(R))$$

 ### 6.1.3 Comparison of Strings

 Two strings are equal if they are the same sequence of characters.
-When comparing strings with differen declarations (`CHAR`, `VARCHAR`, etc.), only the actual strings are compared.
+When comparing strings with different declarations (`CHAR`, `VARCHAR`, etc.), only the actual strings are compared.
 SQL ignores any "pad" characters.

 When we compare strings by on of the "less than" operators, such as `<` or `>=`, we are asking whether one precedes the other in lexicographic order.